-Q: What if I feel tired and weak on the keto diet?
+15. What if I feel tired and weak on the keto diet?

 A: This isn’t so much an issue of not having carbs in your system so much as it’s an issue of not eating enough fat.

-Q: I like to have a couple of alcoholic drinks to unwind and relax.
-Will I have to give up alcohol on the keto diet?
+16. Will I have to give up alcohol on the keto diet?

 A: Nope!
 While your efforts to restrict carb intake will certainly be hampered by drinking a six-pack of beer, there are keto-friendly alcoholic beverages.

 Stick with pure spirits, such as vodka, whiskey, and select wines, all of which have minimal carbs.

 Obviously, you shouldn’t be mixing your alcohol with things like margarita mixers or fruit juices.
 These can pack one heck of a carb punch in just a few ounces.
 It goes without saying that bottomless mimosas are not keto-friendly.

 Also, keep in mind that alcohol is generally not ideal for losing weight.
 If your goal is to lose weight with the keto diet, try and limit your alcohol consumption to one or two glasses per week.